Zipper T. Bunny

 Zipper T. Bunny (ぴょんたろう, Pyontarō) is a character in the Animal Crossing series, having first appeared in the 2008 release of Animal Crossing: City Folk for the Nintendo Wii.
 He is a yellow anthropomorphic rabbit who appears on the Animal Crossing equivalent of Easter Day, Bunny Day, tasking the player with finding eggs across the town.

 Zipper has garnered negative reception, with his appearance and mannerisms criticised as creepy and unsettling, as well as the mechanics of his event interfering with everyday activities such as fishing.
-The character has also attracted both critics and fans of the series to theorise over whether Zipper is another character wearing a rabbit costume.
+The character has also attracted both critics and fans of the series to theorise over whether Zipper is another character in a costume or a real rabbit.

 Design and characteristics

 Zipper T. Bunny appears as a yellow rabbit with wide-open eyes, floppy ears, and blue overalls.
 Zipper is seen as the mascot of Bunny Day, the Animal Crossing series' equivalent to Easter, with Zipper being equated to being the Easter Bunny.
 Zipper is typically depicted as being in a constant state of happiness, by cheerfully hopping and frequently speaking in rhymes to the player.
 However, if out of view of the player, Zipper will become exhausted and tired, even expressing displeasure for his job.

 Zipper's name likely stems from the large silver zipper on his back.
 If the player approaches the zipper, Zipper apprehensively warns the player to not go "snoopin'" around.
-The zipper is an implication that Zipper's rabbit appearance is actually a costume, despite his insistence that it isn't, although it could also be a zipper for his overalls.
+The zipper is an implication that Zipper's rabbit appearance is actually a costume, despite his insistence that it is not, although it could also be a zipper for his overalls.